Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/decentralized-concepts.md

 - a tool to validate list items against the concept's JSON schema
 - a tool to select which WoT to delegate curation of any particular aspect of the concept (as per the above table)
 - a tool to facilitate creation of new concepts

+# Knowledge Graphs

+A collection of interconnected concepts into a single graph database defines a _Curated Knowledge Graph_.

+Concepts can be interconnected using two methods: _vertical integration_ and _horizontal integration_.

+## Vertical integration

+This NIP is incomplete.
+For now, see [this article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).

+## Horizontal integration

+This NIP is incomplete.
+For now, see [this article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).

 # External References